AnthonySandhar-Cruz/SimpleLinAlgCalculator/README.md

 There is a field to input a function, and the output will be the integral of that function.
 When entering the function, follow it with a comma, then the variable that the function is being integrated over (ex: 3*x**2+2*x,x).
 Press enter to compute the result.

 ## Packages Used
 NumPy was used for working with arrays and calculating matrix operations.
 SymPy was used to compute the symbolic integrals.
+The GUI was made using the tkinter package.